ruslanaprus/goit-academy-dev-hw17/README.md

 ## Future Enhancements

 - **REST API**: Add controllers to expose note management functionalities via HTTP.
 Expand endpoints to support pagination, search, and filtering.
-- **Advanced Search and Filtering**: Add capabilities for searching and filtering notes by criteria such as keywords or creation date.
 - **Scalability Improvements**: Optimise the application for large-scale deployment.
 - **Implement Sharing Notes with other users**